 Pay close attention to the detail above.
 Paul identifies a very central reason (but not the only reason) why wolves come to a congregation either from the outside bearing gifts or from the inside, as one of their own but genuinely with bad motives.
 These teachers and leaders seek to “draw disciples after them”.

-But there are ways you can know a wolf.
+There are ways you can know a wolf, however.
 Its instincts cannot be completely cloaked by its disguise as a shepherd.
-Paul knew that too often the sheep would learn this, albeit far too late after far too much damage, thus he did not cease, day and night, to warn the sheep under his apostolic care.
+Paul knew that too often the sheep would learn this, albeit far too late after far too much damage, thus he did not cease, day and night to warn the sheep under his apostolic care.
 So what is a wolf, how do they act?
 Some things I will state will be obvious and some, possibly, will be new considerations for you but considerations I urge you to apply.

 Theological/Ecclesiastical/Spiritual (TES) Wolves